generalui/hooks-for-redux/README.md

 ## Side-by-Side Comparison

-A quick comparison of the simplest app written with both vanilla Redux and hooks-for-redux shows how you can reduce your source by over 66%.
+This is a quick comparison of a simple app implemented with both vanilla Redux and hooks-for-redux.
+In this example, 66% of redux-specific code was elliminated.

 View the source:
 * [comparison-vanilla-redux](https://github.com/generalui/hooks-for-redux/tree/master/examples/comparison-vanilla-redux)